sphinx-contrib/sphinx-lint/README.md

 ## Using Sphinx Lint

-Here are some example invocationsn of Sphinx Lint from the command line:
+Here are some example invocations of Sphinx Lint from the command line:

 ```sh
 sphinx-lint           # check all dirs and files